-1 This document describes analytical quality control (AQC) requirements to support the validity of data used for checking compliance with maximum residue limits (MRLs), to support enforcement actions, or to assess consumer exposure to pesticides.
-The objectives are (i) to ensure that false positives or false negatives are not reported, (ii) to ensure that acceptable trueness (bias) and precision are achieved and (iii) to harmonise cost-effective AQC in the EU.
-Where options are provided, achievement of higher trueness and precision will generally require application of the more stringent requirements.
-It is recommended that SANCO/825/00 rev.6 "Guidance document on residue analytical methods" is also consulted.
+1. The guidelines in this document are intended for the monitoring of pesticide residues in the European Union.
+The guidelines describe the analytical quality control (AQC) requirements to support the validity of data used for checking compliance with maximum residue limits (MRLs), enforcement actions, or assessment of consumer exposure to pesticides.

+The key objectives are:

+- (i) to ensure that false positives or false negatives are not reported - (ii) to ensure that acceptable accuracy is achieved - (iii) to harmonize cost-effective AQC in the EU - (iv) to support compliance with ISO/IEC 17025 (accreditation standard)

+2. These guidelines are complementary and integral to the requirements in ISO/IEC 17025.

-2 These guidelines supersede Document No. SANCO/3103/2000.
+3. These guidelines supersede Document No. SANCO/10476/2003.

-3 The glossary (Appendix 1) should be consulted for explanation of terms used in the text.
+4. The glossary (Appendix 1) should be consulted for explanation of terms used in the text.